James Madison Dukes: Women's lacrosse

-JMU has fielded a women's lacrosse team every year since 1974, when the program began.
+JMU has fielded a women's lacrosse team every year since 1969, when the program began.
 It became a member of the CAA in 1992 and has played its conference schedule against Colonial teams every year since then.
-Starting in the 2023 season, the Dukes will compete as an affiliate of the American Athletic Conference.
+The Dukes currently compete as an affiliate member of the American Athletic Conference.

 JMU Lacrosse won the school's fourth Division I National Championship in May 2018, when JMU's senior-laden team capped a Cinderella run with a 16–15 win over Boston College.